 Refereed and Reviewed Publications and Technical Reports

-Lamie, R. David and Steve Deller, Special Issue of Community Development, the Journal of the Community Development Society focused on local/regional/community food systems development and the challenge of interdisciplinary research.
-Writing two articles and serving as co-editor.
-Currently organizing core authors and preparing open call for proposals.
-Funding secured to cover publication costs.
-Expected publication early 2017.
+Lamie, R. David and Steve Deller, editors.
+Special Issue of Community Development, the Journal of the Community Development Society focused on local/regional/community food systems development and the challenge of interdisciplinary research.
+(September 2017)

 Lientz, K.M., L.A.
 Dickes, and D. Lamie, "Does Rural Matter?
 The Creative Class in South Carolina", American Journal of Entrepreneurship.
 Special Issue: Rural Entrepreneurship, Vol 7, Issue 2, December 2014